terrycojones/chrome-event-logger/README.md

 // Enable logging of some calls (see below).
 CEL.enable(name1, name2, ...)

-// Enable logging of some calls (see below).
+// Disable logging of some calls (see below).
 CEL.disable(name1, name2, ...)
 ```